ArthurCLM/DLS_bitcoin/README.md

 # Conclusions

 In general the model had a god a fit to the closing price Bitcoin.
-We can see that the model doesn’t ahd a good fitting in the initials observations, this is related with how the algorithm works, because of the initials footsteps that him needs, after that the algorithm starts to approachs of the real values of the series, learning time at the
+We can see that the model doesn’t had a good fitting in the initials observations, this is related with how the algorithm works, because of the initials footsteps that him needs, after that the algorithm starts to approachs of the real values of the series, learning time at the